Skip to content

 David P. Calleo, The American Political System, Chester Springs, PA: Dufour Editions, 1968.

-The American Political System Cover
+The American Political System cover

 Fresh from a youthful year-long stint at the upper reaches of the State Department, Calleo presents a comprehensive but richly insightful and suggestive picture of the state of America’s grand federal experiment at the time of the Cold War and Vietnam.